 Their business philosophy comes from an Albert Einstein quote CEO and Co-Owner Orville Thompson is said to have had posted on his bedroom wall as a young man— “Try not to become a man of success.
 Rather become a man of value.
 A successful man takes out of life more than he puts in.
 A man of value will give more than he receives.”
 The company has been built on three core values that have helped them reach the successful heights they are now enjoying: Simplicity, Authenticity, and Generosity.

 The Scentsy Products

 Though the primary products of Scentsy are warmers and scented wax, they have a variety of other products that consultants can offer their clients.
-Products are organized under several categories based on price, usage and type.
+Products are organized into several categories based on price, usage, and type.
 This seems like it would be handy if you were a consultant trying to find products for your customers.
 When you first visit the site, you see three price groupings:

 $15 and Under: You’ll mostly find single gift items in this grouping.
 A single Scentsy (scented) car bar. a holiday gift bar box or an ornament for the Christmas tree.
 Prices ranging from $6 up to $15.

 $25 and under: This grouping picks up from where the first dropped off.
 It consists of more creative gifts, more packaged groupings (like 6 scented bars instead of just the one), and fragranced personal items like hand creams and lotions.
 Most of these items range from $18 to $25.

 $60 and under: In this grouping, you will find the decorative warmers and a few more collections of personal items like the Fine Fragrance Roller Collection.
 These seem to be more of the kinds of items people would buy as a gift for other people.
 The prices here range from $28 up.